 In order to see if your onboarding process is successful, medical organizations should consider developing a survey that can be passed on to physicians to identify what areas are working best, and what needs improvement.

 If you’re a medical organization looking to streamline your recruiting process, see how MASC Medical’s healthcare industry expertise, resources, relationships, and proven strategies can help you.
-Simply click on "Learn More", and fill out the form to have one of our representatives reach out to you, as well as to receive a copy of our suggested “onboarding checklist”.
+Click on "Learn More" to have our medical recruiter reach out to you, as well as to receive a FREE copy of our “onboarding checklist”.